c-neto/carlosneto.dev/blog/2026/2026-07-15-vim-kubernetes-exams.md

 ## Learn More

-Take a look at the complete Vim cheatsheet <https://vim.rtorr.com/> for insights into more ways to improve performance.
+Take a look at the complete Vim cheatsheet <https://vim.rtorr.com/> for insights into more ways to improve vim tricks.

 For more tips on how I configure my Kubernetes exam workstation, including Bash aliases and search history shortcuts, take a look at my previous blog post [Workstation Setup for Kubernetes Exams (CKA, CKAD & CKS)](2026-07-09-workstation-setup-kubernetes-exams.md).